-Expand your repertoire of solo and chamber works through individualized instruction with renowned faculty and visiting guest artists in the BMus in the School of Music at ASU.
+Take your keyboard performance to the next level and expand your repertoire of solo and chamber works through individualized instruction with renowned faculty and visiting guest artists in the School of Music, Dance and Theatre at ASU.

 The BMus in performance with a concentration in keyboard is a program that focuses on the study of literature and techniques of the piano or organ.
 Goals include enabling students to express themselves musically while emphasizing the skills necessary to pursue a career as a professional musician.
 The course of study includes extensive performance experience.